Aceearly1993/lecarde-1/README.md

 ### Update History ###

+ #### [0.4.3] - 2023/11/22 ####

+`FIXED` - Several missing texts in German localizations reported.
+`CHANGED` - Added additional commands as an attempt to rule out V-Sync problems.
+`FIXED` - Corrupted text characters in txt file archived in github page.
+`ADDED` - Simplified Chinese variant of an easter egg screen.
+`FIXED` - Position and proportion of several ending pictures.

  #### [0.4.2] - 2023/11/14 ####

 `HOTFIX` - An attempt to fix an issue regarding controls after clicking out of window when an action frame is intact.